 The style of cabinet door used in your kitchen is unquestionably the most important design feature.
 Door style and color set the tone for the space, and provide the backdrop to the unique elements that make one kitchen different from the next.
 Cabinet doors, drawer fronts, and appliance panels create the core of the kitchen’s visual look.
-With all the options for the form and style of the door, color and finish, and extra details, it’s easy to be overwhelmed.
+With all the options for the form and style of the door, color, finish, and extra details, it’s easy to be overwhelmed.
 To help you stay on track, we’ve outlined the three key points to consider when selecting cabinet doors that suit you, your home, and your needs.

 Color and Finish

 Each wood type used for kitchen cabinetry has its own character and features that can dictate whether a stain or a paint is best.
 Cherry, walnut, maple, and pine, for example, work well with stain because the natural lines and coloration in the panels create depth while still offering consistency.
 Medium-density fiberboard, or MDF, is quite often used for cabinetry that will be painted because the color will be consistent across the entire surface.
-Work with your designer to determine which species is the best suited to your needs and budget.
+Work with your designer to determine which material is best suited to your needs and budget.

 White finishes in the kitchen have been popular since the 1930’s, when a spotless kitchen was a cultural standard.
 Whether on a raised, recessed or flat panel door, white is a timeless option, and can be used for almost any design style.

-Vintage applications and distressing are another way to make a cabinet door unique.
+Glaze, vintage applications, and distressing are additional ways to make a cabinet door unique.
+Glaze is a thin coating with tints of color that not only effects the colors underneath but also pools into grooves and recesses, making them stand out.
 In vintage or heirloom finishes, the stain or paint application is applied by hand, which creates both variation in how it’s coated as well as the unmistakable lines of a brush mark.
 Distressing is a careful process that adds a variety of markings and wear to cabinets to prevent them from looking new.
-This process is especially ideal for traditional or rustic design.
+This process is especially ideal for traditional, farmhouse, or rustic design.
 Stained and painted cabinetry will show distressing differently.

-Once the style and finish of the cabinet door are determined by choosing their style and color, the doors can be taken even further by including decorative inserts.
-Many glass patterns and mullion styles (the spacers between the panels of glass) are available.
-It’s also possible to include rattan, metal, exotic hardwoods, and veneers in the cabinetry.
-Additional trim and molding applied to the cabinet framing around the door, add another level of detail and customization.
+Once the style and finish of the cabinet door are determined by choosing their style and color, the doors can be taken even further by including decorative trims and inserts.
+Molding-applied doors have extra trim that is attached to the door, typically around existing construction features, such as the recessed or raised panel, to give it more dimension and character.